For residential property managers

 Built for property management firms that lose money to coordination work.

-• Your operational knowledge lives in PDFs, vendor contracts, equipment manuals, email threads, spreadsheets, and one person's memory.
+• Your team's operational knowledge lives in PDFs, vendor contracts, equipment manuals, email threads, and one person's memory.

-• You've paid for repairs that should have been warranty claims because no one had time to dig through the paperwork.
+• You've at least once paid for a repair that turned out to be under warranty, because no one had time to dig through the paperwork.

-• You draft the same kinds of vendor dispatches, tenant replies, owner approvals, and monthly reports every week.
+• Your team drafts the same kinds of vendor emails, tenant replies, and owner updates every week.

-• You operate inside real constraints.
-Owner spending thresholds, Ontario tenancy rules, RentSafeTO, warranty terms.
-A missed step costs you money or trust.
+• You operate inside real constraints: owner spending thresholds, Ontario tenancy rules, RentSafeTO, warranty windows.
+A missed step costs money or trust.

-We're partnering with a small group of Toronto-area residential PM firms for paid pilots.
+Ready to simplify property operations?
+Book a short consultation or email us directly.
+We're offering free 60-day pilots to our first three GTA residential PM firms, in exchange for weekly feedback and reference rights.
 If your portfolio runs on coordination work, and you're tired of repairs slipping past warranties, we'd like to talk.

 Questions